Why the World's Appetite for Oil Will Peak Soon

 Markets Impact our Economy and Energy Security

-"While it is true that rising U.S. oil production was what put OPEC under pressure in the first place, the decision by key member states such as Saudi Arabia, Kuwait, the United Arab Emirates and Qatar, to allow oil markets to remain oversupplied is driven mainly by broader geopolitical concerns, many of which coincide with those of the United States."
+"While it is true that rising U.S. oil production was what put OPEC under pressure in the first place, the decision by key member states such as Saudi Arabia, Kuwait, the United Arab Emirates and Qatar, to allow oil markets to remain oversupplied is driven mainly by broader geopolitical concerns which coincide with the United States."

 China's Energy Hedging Strategy: Less than Meets the Eye for Russian Gas Pipelines